onap/dcaegen2/docs/sections/services/snmptrap/logging.rst

     "files": {
         "**runtime_base_dir**": "/opt/app/snmptrap",

-result in traps that are confirmed (200/ok) as published logged to the file:
+result in traps that are confirmed as published (200/ok response from DMAAP/MR) logged to the file:

 .. code-block:: bash